Redmi Note 5 Pro, Redmi Y2, Mi A2 Price in India Slashed by Rs. 1,000

-According to the latest IDC report, Xiaomi is the number one smartphone brand in India for Q3 2018.
-This makes Xiaomi reign in on the top position for the fifth consecutive quarter, and to celebrate this milestone, the Chinese giant has dropped the prices of three phones in India.
-India head Manu Kumar Jain has announced that Xiaomi is dropping the prices of the Xiaomi Mi A2, Xiaomi Redmi Y2, and the Xiaomi Redmi Note 5 Pro by Rs.
+Xiaomi is the number one smartphone brand in India for Q3 2018, according to IDC.
+This makes Xiaomi reign in on the top position for the fifth consecutive quarter, and to celebrate this milestone, the Chinese giant has dropped the prices of three phones in India, the company said on Friday.
+Xiaomi India head Manu Kumar Jain has announced that Xiaomi is dropping the prices in India of Xiaomi Mi A2, Xiaomi Redmi Y2, and the Xiaomi Redmi Note 5 Pro smartphones by Rs.
 1,000.
 The company says that the price cut has been possible due to the price reduction of some of its component costs.
+Apart from the price drops, Jain separately also confirmed that Xiaomi is launching the Redmi Note 6 Pro in India on November 22.

+Redmi Note 6 Pro Confirmed to be Flipkart Exclusive With Nov 23 Release Date

 Xiaomi says that it has reduced the prices of three phones - Xiaomi Mi A2, Xiaomi Redmi Y2, and Xiaomi Redmi Note 5 Pro - by Rs.
 1,000.
 Therefore, the Redmi Note 5 Pro 4GB RAM + 64GB storage, which was earlier priced at Rs.
 14,999, is now priced at Rs.
 13,999.
 Similarly, the 6GB RAM + 64GB storage variant, which was earlier priced at Rs.
 16,999, is now priced at Rs.
 15,999.